rrumale/machine-learning-live-labs/oml-services-v2/loading-onnx-model-and-using-with-rest-services/loading-onnx-model-and-using-with-rest-services.md

   ![Model Score](images/model-import-23.jpg)

-The percentages may be different but the groups to which the customers are assigned are the same as with the SVMG and Decision Tree models.
+The percentages may be different, but the groups to which the customers are assigned are the same as the SVMG and Decision Tree models.